 Sadly, you don’t get parking sensors as standard – they’re an option on all but Tech Line Nav and Elite models – but at least the steering is light and the pedals are nicely spaced.
 The suspension does quite a good job ironing out potholes too, even without the optional FlexRide adaptive suspension upgrade.
 The pillars between the doors and the windscreen don’t create any particularly large blindspots either, so you can easily spot approaching cars when you’re pulling out of junctions.

 Head out onto a motorway and the Insignia Sports Tourer comes into its own – especially if you pick a 2.0-litre diesel model.
 You’ll hear barely any noise from the engine and there’s almost as little wind noise as in the library-quiet VW Passat Estate.

 Thankfully, all models come with lane-keeping assistance and automatic emergency braking (that’ll try to stop the car as quickly as possible if it detects an obstacle in the road ahead) as standard.
-Neither the Insignia Sports Tourer estate nor Grand Sport saloon has been assessed by Euro NCAP yet but these features should help them score highly when they’re put to the test.
+The Vauxhall Insignia Sports Tourer wasn’t tested specifically by Euro NCAP, but the Grand Sport stablemate its based on was, where it achieved the maximum five-star rating in 2017.